Cancel anytime

 Total Addressable Market (TAM)

-The TAM for fuel cells is projected to reach tens of billions of dollars in the coming years.
-FuelCell Energy is positioned to capture a portion of this market through its existing products and development of new technologies such as hydrogen production and carbon capture.
+The global fuel cell market is expected to reach hundreds of billions in the next few years.
+FuelCell Energy Inc. is positioned to capture a portion of this TAM through its DFC technology and expanding service offerings.

 Upturn SWOT Analysis